 - Let them know they have been heard and what you tend to do to make things right, if it can be.

 - Encourage them to contact you directly.
 You want to encourage the dialog, but you want to encourage it to occur offline.

 - Remember future guests are watching.

 Surveys have shown that guests are willing to give an establishment a chance based on how they handle negative guest reviews.
 Don’t miss out on this opportunity.
-This negative review and how you choose to handle it, could turn out to be a positive billboard for you as well as a repeat guest.
+This negative review and how you choose to handle it, could turn out to be a positive billboard for you as well as a repeat guest and future guests.

 Here are a few response examples you can use, or customize to fit your situation: First being an upset customer and the other being an ex-employee.

 “Sara, we are so sorry to hear about your bad experience with us.
 I have consulted with my staff and would love the opportunity to make it right and plan to reach out to you personally to discuss what went wrong.”
 Be sure to leave your name and title.

 “Richard, I am sorry your experience working with us was so negative, however, we take great pride in our work and in our employees.
 It is important to us to have the same respect for our employees as we do our customers, and strive to provide a positive place to work.”

 If you follow this recipe for managing your negative reviews, the “Negative Nancy” should be resolved.
 Simply not responding is not a good idea, that is the same as hearing, “No Comment,” and we all know what that sounds like.

 Interested in seeing what your guests are saying about your company?
 Get a free online review report here!